molevol-ub/bitacora/README.md

 - YOURFPDB_genomic_and_annotated_genes_trimmed_nr.gff3: GFF3 file containing all non-redundant curated models.
 - YOURFPDB_genomic_and_annotated_proteins_trimmed.fasta: A fasta file containing the non-redundant protein sequences corresponding to the curated models.

-BED files with the location of all putative identified exons from TBLASTN hits in the genome sequence:
+BED files with the location of TBLASTN hits in the genome sequence:
-- YOURFPDBtblastn_parsed_list_genomic_positions.bed: BED file with genomic coordinates of  putative exons located in non-annotated regions (i.e. absent in the input GFF).
+- YOURFPDBtblastn_parsed_list_genomic_positions.bed: BED file with the genomic coordinates of the TBLASTN hits involving a putative novel exon (i.e. absent in the input GFF).
-- YOURFPDBtblastn_parsed_list_genomic_positions_nogff_filtered.bed: BED file with the genomic coordinates of all putative exons.
+- YOURFPDBtblastn_parsed_list_genomic_positions_nogff_filtered.bed: BED file with the genomic coordinates of all TBLASTN hits.

 In addition, BITACORA generates the following Intermediate files (located into Intermediate_files folder if CLEAN=T).
 These files contain information of some intermediate steps of the analysis, such as the original or untrimmed gene models, and multiples files stored for debugging or as controls:

-	- YOURFPDB_annot_genes.gff3 and YOURFPDB_proteins.fasta: GFF3 and FASTA file containing the original untrimmed models for the identified proteins in the input GFF (from BITACORA Step 1).
+	- YOURFPDB_annot_genes.gff3 and YOURFPDB_proteins.fasta: GFF3 and FASTA files containing the original untrimmed models and proteins of all genes identified in the Step 1 (Fig. 1).
+(Fig. 1 BITACORA workflow).
-	- YOURFPDB_annot_genes_trimmed.gff3 and YOURFPDB_proteins_trimmed.fasta: GFF3 and fasta containing only the curated model for the identified annotated proteins (trimming exons if not aligned to query FPDB sequences or splitting putative fused genes in Step 1).
+	- YOURFPDB_annot_genes_trimmed.gff3 and YOURFPDB_proteins_trimmed.fasta: GFF3 and FASTA files containing the curated models for the proteins identified and annotated in the Step 1 (Fig. 1).
-	- YOURFPDB_genomic_genes.gff3: GFF3 containing newly identified and untrimmed proteins in genomic sequences (from BITACORA Step 2).
+	- YOURFPDB_genomic_genes.gff3: GFF3 file containing the untrimmed structural annotations for the proteins identified in BITACORA Step 2 (Fig. 1).
-	- YOURFPDB_genomic_genes_trimmed.gff3: GFF3 containing newly identified proteins in the genomic mode, curated by the positions identified in the HMM profile (from Step 2).
+	- YOURFPDB_genomic_genes_trimmed.gff3: GGFF3 file containing the structural annotations for the proteins identified in BITACORA Step 2 (Fig. 1) after curation based in HMM profile or BLASTP hits.
-	- Hmmer folder containing the output of HMMER searches against the annotated proteins and novel proteins identified in the genome.
+	- /Hmmer folder containing the output of HMMER searches against both previously annotated and newly identified proteins.
-	- GeMoMa folder containing the obtained raw gene models.
+	- /GeMoMa folder containing the raw gene models obtained with GeMoMa.
-	- YOURFPDBgfftrimmed.cds.fasta and YOURFPDBgfftrimmed.pepfasta: Files containing CDS and protein sequences translated directly from YOURFPDB_annot_genes_trimmed.gff3 (used for debugging purposes)
+	- YOURFPDBgfftrimmed.cds.fasta and YOURFPDBgfftrimmed.pepfasta: Files containing the CDS and protein sequences from YOURFPDB_annot_genes_trimmed.gff3 (used for debugging purposes)
 	- YOURFPDBgffgenomictrimmed.cds.fasta and YOURFPDBgffgenomictrimmed.pep.fasta: Files containing CDS and protein sequences translated directly from YOURFPDB_genomic_genes_trimmed.gff3
-	- YOURFPDB_blastp.outfmt6: BLASTP output of the search of the query FPDB against the annotated proteins.
+	- YOURFPDB_blastp.outfmt6: BLASTP output of the searches that use FPDB as a query against the annotated proteins.
-	- YOURFPDB_tblastn.outfmt6: TBLASTN output of the search of the query FPDB against the genomic sequence.
+	- YOURFPDB_tblastn.outfmt6: : TBLASTN output of the searches that use FPDB as a query against the genomic sequence.
 	- YOURFPDB_blastp_parsed_list.txt; YOURFPDB_hmmer_parsed_list.txt; YOURFPDB_allsearches_list.txt; YOURFPDB_combinedsearches_list.txt: Parsed coordinate files combining all hits from BLASTP and HMMER outputs.
-	- YOURFPDB_tblastn_parsed_list_genomic_positions.txt (and _notgff_filtered): File containing the positions identified after parsing the TBLASTN search.
+	- YOURFPDB_tblastn_parsed_list_genomic_positions.txt (and _notgff_filtered): File containing coordinates of parsed TBLASTN results.
-	- YOURFPDB_prots_VsGFF_badannot_list.txt and YOURFPDB_goodannot_list.txt: Debugging files: These files are for checking that the identified proteins and the protein models in the GFF3 codify the same protein.
-If the file badannot_list.txt contains some identifier, it means that the GFF3 annotation is incorrect pointing to a bad annotation in the original GFF3.
-Please, try to translate the CDS for that protein into the 3 reading frames and check if the 2nd or 3rd frame codify for the protein in question stored in "YOURFPDB_genomic_and_annotated_proteins_trimmed_nr.fasta".
-If correct, modify the GFF3 by adding 1 or 2 nucleotide position in the start of the GFF3 (take into account if it is transcribed from forward or reverse strand).
-If negative, please report the error via GitHub.
+	- YOURFPDB_prots_VsGFF_badannot_list.txt and YOURFPDB_goodannot_list.txt: Debugging files: Debugging files: Files to check the perfect match between the identified proteins and the GFF3 annotations.
+If the file badannot_list.txt is not empty, the GFF3 has annotation errors (from the original GFF3).
+Please, search in "YOURFPDB_genomic_and_annotated_proteins_trimmed_nr.fasta" for the correct protein in any of the two other reading frames.
+Once you find the correct translation, modify the GFF3 by adding 1 or 2 nucleotide position in the start of the GFF3 (check the strand).
+If you are unable to fix this problem, please report the error via GitHub.
-	- YOURFPDB_genomic_genes_proteins.fasta: It contains all merged exons from putative novel proteins identified in the genome before filtering those without the protein domain identified with HMMER.
-This file could be useful in case of using an HMM profile not trained with your sequences which cannot detect divergent sequences, such as remote homologs.
+	- YOURFPDB_genomic_genes_proteins.fasta: FASTA file containing the raw predicted protein sequences encoded in novel gene models obtained in BITACORA Step 2 (Fig. 1).
+Note that this file has not been subjected to the HMMER or BLASTP filter and some annotations could contain errors.
-	- YOURFPDB_genomic_exon_proteins.fasta: contains the exon sequences joined into genes in the aforementioned file.
+	- YOURFPDB_genomic_exon_proteins.fasta: FASTA file with the exon sequences that have been joined into genes in the aforementioned file (in case of using the close-proximity method).
 	- Additional generated files are stored for pipeline debugging and controls.